chicio/chicio.github.io/_posts/2018-05-09-mp3id3tagger-macos-tag-mp3-id3-rxswift-rxcocoa.md

 updates the View and finally observes the View for changes in state and updates the View Model.

 From the definition above we see that the MVVM needs something to bind the view to the view model in a platform independent way.
-This is why we need RxSwift, RxCocoa and Reactive Extensions.
+This is why we need [RxSwift](https://github.com/ReactiveX/RxSwift "RxSWift"), [RxCocoa](https://github.com/ReactiveX/RxSwift/tree/master/RxCocoa "RxCocoa") and [Reactive Extensions (usually called ReactiveX)](http://reactivex.io/ "Rx").
 What are they?
 Let's see some quote for the definitions:

 >Reactive Extensions (also known as ReactiveX or Rx) is a set of tools allowing imperative programming languages to